RyanSnodgrass/wizards_in_hats_blog/_posts/2022-05-27-multiple-secrets-in-docker-build.md

 gem install private_gem:1.0.0 \
 --source https://<USERNAME>:<TOKEN>@rubygems.pkg.github.com/<OWNER>
 ```
 But putting this in the Dockerfile as-is bakes the secrets straight into the source code.
 That's Super Bad.
-So how do you securely pass these values into the build process?
+So how do you securely pass these several secrets into the build process?

 ## Single Secrets
 The accepted practice has been with Docker BuildKit since v18.09.
 If you google for this you'll come across numerous blog posts copying the same tutorial from Docker's documentation.